 If Property Rights Were Unfettered, Pollution Would Become Endemic.
 Nothing could be further from the truth.
 It is not the intent of the property rights movement to obtain additional "rights" for property owners-the goal is enforcement of rights owners already have under the common law and the U.S. Constitution.
 There is no right to pollute.
-As Justice Scalia carefully

-In general, it is fair to say that state courts have not been at the forefront of preserving the property rights of citizens. noted in Lucas v.
-South Carolina Coastal Council, landowners are not exempt from actions by "adjacent landowners... under the State's law of private nuisance, or by the State under its complementary power to abate nuisances..."
-138 Indeed, it is in the name of property rights-the property rights of others-that owners are prohibited from polluting.
+As Justice Scalia carefully noted in Lucas v.
+South Carolina Coastal Council, landowners are not exempt from actions by "adjacent landowners . . . under the State's law of private nuisance, or by the State under its complementary power to abate nuisances...."145 Indeed, it is in the name of property rights-the property rights of others-that owners are prohibited from polluting.
 And it is a mark of the confusion sown by much of the modern environmental movement that such a canard could be believed.

 If Property Rights Were Unfettered, All Government Actions Restricting Them Would Trigger Massive Raids on the Public Treasury.
 Not all regulations of property trigger the obligation to compensate owners.
 As just noted, properly drawn nuisance restrictions do not take rights.
-And even when legitimate uses are restricted, not every such restriction requires compensation 139 If a regulation imposes broad and general burdens on all individuals in the community, while providing similar, offsetting benefits, it secures an "average reciprocity of advantage," as Justice Holmes put it.
-140 Many regulations are of this type.
+And even when legitimate uses are restricted, not every such restriction requires compensation.146 If a regulation imposes broad and general burdens on all individuals in the commuAcross the country today, "nogrowth" advocates are bringing about restrictions on land use that amount, in effect, to the socialization of property rights.
+Obviously, every change to undeveloped land "upsets the natural environment."
+Under the court's broad holding, therefore, every use is a misuse. nity, while providing similar, offsetting benefits, it secures an "average reciprocity of advantage," as Justice Holmes put it.147 Many regulations are of this type.
 Their cost is compensated by the benefit that each person derives from the imposition of the regulation on others.

 But when regulations do reduce value by prohibiting otherwise legitimate uses, without providing the owner with equal offsetting benefits, government should be required to compensate the owner for the loss he suffers.
 Does that amount to "a raid on the public treasury"?
 Hardly.
 It amounts simply to making the public pay for the good the restriction is designed to bring about.
-If the public wants that good-greenspace, wildlife habitat, a viewshed-it should have to pay for it.
+If the public wants that goodgreenspace, wildlife habitat, a viewshed-it should have to pay for it.
 The public should not expect the individual owner to bear all the costs of its appetite for public goods.
 If there is any "raid on the public treasury," that means simply that the public is demanding many such goods-perhaps more than some members of the public want to pay for.
 But that is a political question, not a legal question.
 From a legal perspective, the public, just like any private citizen, should have to pay for what it wants.